-- (a) Except as provided in subsections subsection (b) and (c) of this section, an individual who has been voluntarily admitted to a facility shall be discharged upon his or her own request.
-A request for discharge from a 24-hour facility shall be in writing. - (b) An individual who has been voluntarily admitted to a 24-hour facility may be held for 72 hours after his or her written application for discharge is submitted. - (c) When an individual from a single portal area who has been voluntarily admitted to an area or State 24 hour facility is discharged, the discharge shall follow the procedures as prescribed in the area plan."
+(a) Except as provided in subsections subsection (b) and (c) of this section, an individual who has been voluntarily admitted to a facility shall be discharged upon his the individual's own request.
+A request for discharge from a 24-hour facility shall be in writing.

+(b) An individual who has been voluntarily admitted to a 24-hour facility may be held for 72 hours after his-the individual's written application for discharge is submitted.

+(c) When an individual from a single portal area who has been voluntarily admitted to an area or State 24 hour facility is discharged, the discharge shall follow the procedures as prescribed in the area plan."